nickel-yadav/Reactify/README.md

 # Reactify
-A collection of react projects with increasing levels of complexity.
+A collection of react projects.